How To Create a Cartoon Avatar from a Photo

 BeFunky One-Click Converter

-BeFunky is an online graphics service with a lot of different features and options, and one of the options they have is a one-click photo cartoonizer.
+BeFunky is an online graphics service with a lot of different features and options, and one of the options they have is a one-click photo cartoon maker.
 This is an upgrade from their free product, but you can try it at no cost.
-The image above is a sample of their cartoonizer’s output.
+The image above is a sample of the final output.
 As you can see, it’s got a totally different feel than the previous cartoon, so you may want to play around with different options to choose the style for you.

 Cartoonize.net is a free service that will let you use one of several different cartoon filters on your image.
-You can also download their full cartoonizing package which has hundreds of features.
+You can also download their full package which has hundreds of features.
 The image above shows one of their sample filters.
-We could literally create a gallery of Cartoon Random Internet Guy at this point.

-LunaPic is another online photo editor with a cartoonizing function.
+LunaPic is another online photo editor with the ability to turn photos into cartoons.
 The site has a wide variety of other editing tools as well.
-The above image is the default cartoonizer filter.
+The above image is the default cartoon filter.

 There are character creators for different artistic styles.
 Try Cartoon Maker – Avatar Creator by Picfix Art Studio for generic cartoon avatars that kind of remind us of the Wii-moji.
 If you prefer anime characters, you may want to check out Avatar Maker: Anime by Avatars Makers Factory.
 And of course, apps like Bitmoji have an internal cartoon creator.